12 Ideas and Tips for Creating a Low-Maintenance Garden

 low maintenance garden perennials coneflowers

-1. Limit the Variety of Plants in the Garden
+1. Limit the Variety of Plants in Your Low-Maintenance Garden

 low maintenance garden perennials coneflowers